 For each resource, a lock icon indicating whether or not the resource is PRIVATE.
 When the current appliance is in either of the OWNER or CLUSTERED states, a resource can be locked to it (made PRIVATE) or unlocked (made a SINGLETON) by clicking the lock icon and then clicking Apply.
 Note that PRIVATE resources belonging to the remote peer will not be displayed on either resource list.

 Unconfiguring clustering is a destructive operation that returns one of the clustered storage controllers to its factory default configuration and reassigns ownership of all resources to the surviving peer.
 There are two reasons to perform cluster unconfiguration:

 You no longer wish to use clustering; instead, you wish to configure two independent storage appliances.

 You are replacing a failed storage controller with new hardware or a storage controller with factory-fresh appliance software (typically this replacement will be performed by your service provider).

 Select the storage controller that will be reset to its factory configuration.
 Note that if replacing a failed storage controller, you can skip to step 3, provided that the failed storage controller will not be returned to service at your site.

 From the system console of the storage controller that will be reset to its factory configuration, perform a factory reset.

 The storage controller will reset, and its peer will begin takeover normally.
-Prior to allowing the factory-reset storage controller to begin booting (i.e., prior to progressing beyond the boot menu), power it off and wait for its peer to complete takeover.
+NOTE: Prior to allowing the factory-reset storage controller to begin booting (i.e., prior to progressing beyond the boot menu), power it off and wait for its peer to complete takeover.

 Detach the cluster interconnect cables (see above) and detach the powered-off storage controller from the cluster's external storage enclosures.